IU School of Education in Indianapolis hosts Summer Impact Programs

 Faculty Contact: Dr. Tambra Jackson

-Your Life Your Story: Latino Youth Summit is an evidence-based, interdisciplinary, and community-based youth development program.
-Over the course of a week, 30 Latinx youth experience a resilience-building curriculum, followed by a selection of art and movement-based activities to explore their identity, develop goals for the future, and identify barriers and opportunities.
+Your Life Your Story is an evidence-based, interdisciplinary, and community-based youth development program.
+Over the course of a week, 30 youth experience a resilience-building curriculum, followed by a selection of art and movement-based activities to explore their identity, develop goals for the future, and identify barriers and opportunities.
 Breakfast, lunch and afternoon snacks are also provided to teens and staff at the camp.
 Expert professionals from the community lead the day-long activities.
 College-aged mentors work with teens to enhance learning, act as role models, and serve as a resource.
 Throughout the week, teens learn skills that will help them deal effectively and positively with the challenges they face.
 By teaching teens skills to thrive, we are not only preventing problems, but also helping them reach their goals.

 Faculty Contact: Dr. Monica Medina